RamSystems/ubuntu-booster/README.md

 #

 You have two options
+1. Install with the powerful xanmod-cacule kernel
-1. Install with the excellent liquorix kernel
+2. Install with the excellent liquorix kernel
-2. You can install with the default kernel of Ubuntu distributions
+3. You can install with the default kernel of Ubuntu distributions

 It is possible to backup important files